vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 **That's it!
 You have an OpenShift Cluster ready to enjoy!**

+* you can **shutdown and/or delete the bootstrap VM**  now.
+It is no longer required.

 ## Optional Steps:

 - Add an NFS Server to provide Persistent storage.
 [Here is an article on how to set this up](https://medium.com/faun/openshift-dynamic-nfs-persistent-volume-using-nfs-client-provisioner-fcbb8c9344e).
 Make the NFS Storage Class the default Storage Class